grisu/gricli/src/main/resources/help/globals/dir.md

 To view the dir before a job has been submitted use the command 'print global dir'.
 To view the dir after a job as been submitted use the command 'print job <jobname> jobDirectory'.

+Grid locations (starting with prefix grid://) are currently not supported for this command.

 Example usage:

     set dir ~